 Key product: Phyto Phyto 7 Daily Hydrating Botanical Cream seals flyaways while giving the side part a lived-in look.

-Seen at: Michael Kors's spring 2013 ready-to-wear show
+THE SLICKER Seen at: Michael Kors's spring 2013 ready-to-wear show

 Why you want it: This style will get you noticed without being too over the top.
 The look is hyperglossed to perfection with a hint of androgyny, thanks to a very deep side part.
 Pita flatirons tresses into a stick-straight sheet, etches a deep side part, spritzes roots to ends with hair spray and blasts the style with heat to amp up shine.
 He further refines the graphic side part by pulling back the sides using an interesting slight of hand: in the back, a hook elastic clamps to two hidden mini ponytails.